gerritjvv/dbmigration/README.md

 | DB_PORT        | The postgres port default 5432                                           |
 | DB_PASSWORD    | The postgres database password, can be empty                             |
 | DB_NAME        | The database name                                                        |

+# Tips in writing Idempotent SQL

+Use CASCADE, use IF NOT EXISTS, IF EXISTS, use ON CONFLICT DO NOTHING;